RoshanJPerera/ASSESSMENT-TEST/README.md

 # 🎭 ASESSMENT-TEST - Playwright API Test Project

 **ASESSMENT-TEST** is an automated API testing project using **Playwright**.
-This repository includes test scripts for validating API endpoints with structured **logging, debugging, and reporting**.
+This repository includes test scripts for validating API endpoints.

 ---